Last updated: 12/05/2022

 In-Depth Discussion of Creutzfeld-Jakob Disease (CJD) and Blood Donation

 CJD is a rare, progressive and fatal brain disorder that occurs in all parts of the world and has been known about for decades.
 CJD is different from variant CJD, the disease in humans thought to be associated with Mad Cow disease in the United Kingdom and elsewhere.
 There is no longer a deferral for travel, residence or transfusion in the United Kingdom, Ireland, and France from 1980 to present, which was previously considered a geographic risk of possible exposure to vCJD.
 Individuals who have been previously deferred for travel, residence or transfusion in the United Kingdom, Ireland and France can initiate donor reinstatement by contacting the Red Cross Donor and Client Support Center at 1-866-236-3276.
 Individuals with questions about their donation eligibility can contact the Red Cross Donor and Client Support Center at 1-866-236-3276.

 CJD appears to be an infectious disease.
 It has been transmitted from infected humans to patients through the transplantation of the covering of the brain (dura mater), use of contaminated brain electrodes, and injection of growth hormones derived from human pituitary glands.
-Rarely, CJD is associated with an hereditary predisposition; that is, it occurs in biologic or “blood” relatives (persons in the same genetic family).
+Rarely, CJD is associated with a hereditary predisposition; that is, it occurs in biologic or “blood” relatives (persons in the same genetic family).

 There is evidence that CJD can be transmitted from donors to patients through blood transfusions.
 There is no test for CJD that could be used to screen blood donors.
 This means that blood programs must take special precautions to keep CJD out of the blood supply by not taking blood donations from those who might have acquired this infection.